aghast/lbac-python/ch02/expressions.rst

 There are a few things we haven't touched on here, but we'll come back and revisit those at a later date.

+.. rubric:: Footnotes

+.. [#rule] Rule 1: We always start with an expression parser.